 Rayjon Eyeglass Program Manager: Bob Topliffe

 The eyeglass team actively seeks hosts for eyeglass clinics.
 Suggestions are encouraged from those with contacts in areas of need.
 Service clubs are requested to send information about our Eyeglass Program to club affiliates in countries of Latin America or the Caribbean.
 A minimum of two clinics are planned annually.
 The eyeglass program manager works with a sponsor in the host country to secure necessary approval from the Ministry of Health and the Customers Department of the host country.
-Sponsors have been Habitat for Humanity Affiliates, Community organizations and Rotary Clubs.
-It takes almost a year to arrange the clinic.

 Since the first clinic in 1993, Rayjon eyeglass teams have provided vision examinations for over 26,000 patients and eyeglasses for over 20,000.
+When necessary, patients are referred for specialized follow-up care for surgical/cataract needs.

 Eyeglass Collection and Preparation